ceph/ceph-installer/README.rst

 installer ("installer.host") will be running on the same network and will be reachable over HTTP from and to the other nodes.

+Using callbacks is entirely optional and omitted from the examples below.
+Callbacks are an easier way to deal with asynchronous reports for requests and it is implemented with the ``"callback"`` key in most JSON POST requests.

 1.- Bootstrap on each remote host (mon.host, osd1.host, and osd2.host)::

     wget http://installer.host/setup/ | sudo bash